 Faith musings from the seat of a forklift.

-When it comes to the work place, we all want equal treatment.
+When it comes to the workplace, we all want equal treatment.
 Of course, the practical is that we can not be treated equal.
-A new hire should not have the same pay as an employee who has been with the company for over a decade.
+A new hire should not have the same pay as an employee who has been with the company for over a decade, nor should they be given a position of authority over a veteran employee.
 In like manner, not everyone within a given company can necessarily do the same job as somebody else.
-Simple truth, we can not all be equal in the work place.
+Simple truth, we can not all be equal in the workplace.
 However, there is nothing wrong with that.
 However, society has a tendency to see things differently.

 I am certain that many have noticed that strange little sticker that some people place on their vehicles.
 Yes, that little dark blue one with the yellow bars arranged as an equal sign.
 What is that all about?
 Truthfully, I wondered about that for a while.
 It is a political statement about the idea of marriage equality.
 It is also a failure of logic.
 The specific failure is that everyone has an equal chance to marry somebody, with the only limitation being that of having to marry somebody of the opposite gender.
 Thus, the issue.
 Those who are placing these stickers on their vehicles are calling for a change of marriage that violates both scripture and logic.